-Step 4: Serve, or refrigerate up to 3 days in an airtight container.
+Step 4: Refrigerate 3-5 days in an airtight container; serve chilled.

 ~ It’s healthier and cheaper than restaurant salsa.

-~ Takes 5 minutes to make…a couple easy steps gets everything into a blender, pulse, and you’re done!
+~ Takes 5 minutes to make…a couple of easy steps will get everything into a blender, pulse, and you’re done!

 ~ Save money!
-Store-bought salsa is expensive if you have a habit like we do here at TKG HQ!
+Store-bought salsa is expensive if you have a habit as we do here at TKG HQ.

 ~ YOU control the salt and sugar.
-Packaged salsa is usually too salty for my taste.
+Packaged salsa is usually too salty and too sweet for my taste.

 Salsa Recipe FAQ and Tips

 Anywhere from 3-5 days.
 It really depends on how airtight your storage container is and how often it’s opened and closed.
 That means less air exposure is better to keep the salsa fresh.

 How to make salsa spicier